Tinram/RND/README.md

 Install [FreeBASIC](http://www.freebasic.net/forum/viewforum.php?f=1) compiler (fbc).

-(RND can be compiled with either x32 or x64 version of fbc.)
+(RND can be compiled with either the x32 or x64 version of fbc.)

 Ensure GCC is available: `whereis gcc`